FangZ05/N-body-Simulation/README.md

 You can freely change the parameters of the simulation located at the start of the file.

+How to run the code:
+1. Open the source code in your favourite Python 3 IDE
+2. Change the parameters to your liking
+3. Run the code!
+4. It should show an animated graph of the simulation as well as a .mp4 video in the same directory as the source code.

 There are two codes incuded:
 1. Project_1_Orbital.py is the code that shows the gravitational interaction leads to orbital motion.
 The default parameter shows a single particle